guilhermevialle/desktop-music-app/README.md

 1. Make sure you are in the root folder of the project.
 2. Run the command `npm run build`.
 3. Start the nodejs server that transfers your music to the API using `node src/services/api`.
+4. And finally run `npm run preview` to run the app.

 ## Technologies Used